zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 # Predicting from genotype data with PriLer
-PriLer (Module 2) is a command-line tool that uses trained model to predicts gene expression from genotype-only datasets and convert them to T-scores and pathway scores.
+CASTom-iGEx (Module 2) is a command-line tool that uses trained model to predicts gene expression from genotype-only datasets and convert them to T-scores and pathway scores.
 Prediction step contains also scripts to perform association with trait of interest.
 Two versions are available dependening of data dimensionality.

 ## Requirements
 To run the prediction the following R packages are required: